hyp3r5pace/version-control-system/README.md

     ```
     Nothing to commit.
 No change in worktree since last commit [HEAD commit hash]
     ```
+    The [-a] flag is a optional flag which when provided indicates that the user is only author of the commit and not the commiter of the commit.
+In this case, the author only creates the commit while some other person who is the commiter, reviews and adds the commit to the commit chain.

     **NOTE**
     ```
     Make sure to set the user name and email-id using the [vcs set command] before using the vcs commit